11BelowStudio/HECC-IT/Technical Documentation/final version of HECC-IT.md

 More information about the purpose of every single method in every single one of these classes can be read in the JavaDoc documentation produced as part of this project.
-This can be seen for yourself in the [JavaDocs](../JavaDocs) folder on the repository (you may need to download and unzip that folder before you can read them properly).
+This can be seen for yourself in the [JavaDocs](../JavaDocs.zip) folder on the repository (you will need to download and unzip that folder before you can read them).